EricYuzo/crchk/README.md

 # crchk

-Simple tool that uses CRC check in file name to detect corrupted files.
+Simple tool that uses CRC-32 check in file name to detect corrupted files.

 ## Usage